james-t-larson/neutral-times-api/taskell.md

     * [x] Get top articles from Articles endpoint
     * [x] Pass article content into chat gpt to rewrite
     * [x] Add api key to secrets
+- Complete Tests for the Article Controller
+    > There are features and things that are not tested
+    * [ ] Should not be able to request articles for the future